 Fighting for Investors

-The Securities Fraud Lawyers at Greco & Greco, P.C. regularly represent residents from across the country, including Utah, in disputes with their financial advisors and securities salespersons, involving claims of suitability, violations of FINRA Rules, negligence, fraud, misrepresentation, ponzi schemes, breach of fiduciary duty, professional malpractice, and other claims.
+The Securities Fraud Lawyers at Greco & Greco, P.C. regularly represent residents from across the country, including Utah, in disputes with their financial advisors and securities salespersons, involving claims of suitability, violations of FINRA Rules, violations of Reg BI, negligence, fraud, misrepresentation, ponzi schemes, breach of fiduciary duty, professional malpractice, and other claims.
 Please contact Scott Greco for a free attorney consultation about your case.
 We serve clients from all areas of Utah, including Salt Lake City, West Valley City, Provo, West Jordan, Orem, Sandy, St. George, Ogden, Layton and South Jordan.

 If an individual investor has a dispute with a FINRA brokerage firm or stock broker, he/she most likely will have to arbitrate through FINRA's Dispute Resolution system.
 FINRA Arbitration holds arbitration hearings in one Utah city, Salt Lake City.